-The proposal site is located on the south side of 4th Ave, midblock between Lenora St to the north and Virginia St to the south in the Belltown neighborhood of the Downtown Urban Center.
 Adjacent to the site are a parking structure to the northeast, a pharmacy to the northwest, a multifamily residential structure to the southeast, and a mixed-use structure to the southwest.
-The surrounding blocks are comprised of an assortment of uses, including multifamily residential, commercial, mixed-use, entertainment venues, dining, and office uses.
+The surrounding blocks comprise an assortment of uses, including multifamily residential, commercial, mixed-use, entertainment venues, dining, and office uses.
 4th Ave is a northbound principal arterial and transit corridor within proximity of the Westlake Link light rail and Seattle Monorail stations.
 The street grid shifts south of Stewart St two blocks to the east, marking the transition to the Downtown business area to the south.
 Neighborhood recreation spaces Victor Steinbrueck Park and Pier 62 to the southwest offer views of Elliott Bay.

-The site is located at the southern edge of the Belltown neighborhood.
-The neighborhood fabric consists of historic and City Landmark structures dating from the early- to mid-1900s, including the Securities Building, the Danahoe Building, Palladian Apartments, Moore Theatre and Hotel, the Josephinum.
-An iconic historic character is present on block, defined by strong pedestal bases, rhythmic fenestration patterns, and decorative secondary architectural elements.
-The area is experiencing a redevelopment trend to create housing and hospitality accommodations by increasing density and building heights.
-The addition of recent contemporary highrise developments results in a mixed and evolving design aesthetic with varied scale ranging from low- to highrise.
+The neighborhood fabric consists of historic and City Landmark structures dating from the early-to mid-1900s, including the Securities Building, the Danahoe Building, Palladian Apartments, Moore Theatre and Hotel, the Josephinum.
+The historic character of the block manifests itself by strong pedestal bases, rhythmic fenestration patterns, and decorative secondary architectural elements.
+The area is experiencing a redevelopment to create housing and hospitality accommodations by increasing density and building heights.
+The addition of recent contemporary highrise developments results in varied scales ranging from low- to highrise.
 Multiple projects in the vicinity are currently in review or under construction, including 1915 3rd Ave, 1931 3rd Ave, 2000 3rd Ave, and 2031 3rd Ave.